Delphine-L/training-material/topics/assembly/tutorials/ecoli_comparison/tutorial.md

 ## Getting complete *E. coli* genomes into Galaxy

-Now that the list is formatted as a table in a spreadsheet, it is time to use it to get the genomes into Galaxy.
+Now that the list is formatted as a simple table with names and URLs, it is time to use it to get the genomes into Galaxy.
 There is a problem though &uarr; the URLs (web addresses) in the list do not actually point to sequence files that we would need to perform alignments.
 Instead they point to directories.
 For example, this URL:

 ```
 ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCA/000/008/865/GCA_000008865.1_ASM886v1